ianwolf99/maavi/README.md

 - Maavi is Fuzzing and Vulnerability Assessment Suite

 # Features
-- Maavi is a new concept to all kinds of scan for fuzzing to vulnerabilities searching to fine tuning your payloads
+- Maavi is a new concept to scan for fuzzing to vulnerabilities searching to fine tuning any payload

 # Payloads
 - Maavi helps in: